tumri/Newzer/README.md

 # Newzer - A simple app to try out CKEditor and create a basic news article/blog site.
+The login/logout/validation system is reused from RailsTutorial.